Protect your home from intruders

 Reinforce door locks

 Strong locks will make it harder for intruders to gain access to a home.
 Even when you are a home - lock your doors.
-If your door locks are of inferior quality have these replaced with stronger locks, or add a second lock as an additional security measure.
+According to lock expert, if your door locks are of inferior quality have these replaced with stronger locks, or add a second lock as an additional security measure.

 The door lock (dead bolt) should bed firmly into the strike plate mounted on the door frame.
 In many instances builders install these using shorter screws, making it very easy to kick in the door.
 Replace short screws with longer ones for peace of mind.